| The Editorial Process

 The revised version of the manuscript should be submitted online in a manner similar to that used for initial submission.
 However, there is no need to submit the “First Page” or “Cover Letter” file while submitting a revised version.
 When submitting a revised manuscript, contributors are requested to include, the referees’ remarks along with point to point clarification at the beginning in the revised file itself.
 In addition, they are expected to mark the changes as underlined or colored text in the article.

-The journal publishes articles on its website immediately upon acceptance and follows a ‘continuous publication’ schedule.
+The journal publishes articles on its website with a tri-annual frequency.

 The journal does not charge for submission and processing of the manuscripts.